 Goregirl’s TOP 10 Favourite Horror Films From 1964

 IMDB listed 194 titles for 1964; 68 of which were full-length feature films.
 I seen 33 of the 68 films listed.
 There were multiple television shows listed including; The Twilight Zone, The Munsters, The Addams Family, The Outer Limits and Estudio 3.
 1964 was a solid year with an interesting range of titles.
-I gave the top three films on this list a 5/5, spots four, five and six were rated 4.5/5 and the final four were rated 4/5.
+I gave the top three films on this list a 5/5, spots four and five rated 4.5/5 and the final five were rated 4/5.
 I also rated two other films 4/5 which were Lady in a Cage and Mothra Vs. Godzilla.

 #10 THE MASQUE OF THE RED DEATH

 Directed By: Roger Corman